umema2004/pubmed_summarization/README.md

 python app.py

-Login with the username and passwords from the users.csv file Paste any article you would like to summarize and select length click 'Summarize' click 'save' if you wish to save the save the summary in a text file have fun
+Login with the username and passwords from the users.csv file Paste any article you would like to summarize OR select a text file containing an article and select length of summary click 'Summarize' click 'save' if you wish to save the save the summary in a text file have fun